PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 - **Details**:
   - Update the Mongoose schema to include a new field for 'date of joining'.
   - Ensure the field is optional for existing records but required for new ones.
+  - Consider adding a migration script if necessary to handle existing records.
 - **Rationale**: To store the 'date of joining' in the database.
 - **Addresses**: Ensures data persistence.